MacCampbell/ynp/RBasics.md

 # For the purposes of the SEDES workshop we are going to cover some R Basics.

-Keep in mind that these are what I consider basically useful, and may not be something basic as in useful.
+Keep in mind that these are what I consider basically useful, and may not be something basic.
 That is, these may not all be simple examples, but they cover core needs I have in my work.

 Survey:
   *  Who uses R now?
 For what?